Self Building

 This stage involves conceptualizing the project’s vision and creating essential construction documents.
 At this point, you will work with a design team to translate the vision into drawings and blueprints.

-These documents will bring forth the schematic design, which is basically a sketch that gives a rough idea of what the structure will look like.
+These documents will bring forth the schematic design, which is a sketch that gives a rough idea of what the structure will look like.

 The schematic design will then be used during design development in which the design team will deliberate the costs associated with creating that space.

-Upon completion of this task, the construction drawings will be released – often in three stages referred to as 30-60-90 design process.
+Upon completion of this task, the construction drawings will be released – often in three stages referred to as the 30-60-90 design process.

 3. Preconstruction